393 Anna Avenue

 Some Information About Me:

-stealth-mode robotics startup company.
-Our tag line is: "Robotics on a
+position of Staff Engineer.
+Our tag line was: "Robotics on a Planetary Scale."

 Previous to October, 2020, I worked at